commitspark/git-adapter/README.md

 # Introduction

-**[Commitspark](https://commitspark.com) is a Content Management System based on Git and GraphQL.**
+[Commitspark](https://commitspark.com) is a set of tools to manage structured data with Git through a GraphQL API.

-This package provides interfaces to implement Git adapters for Commitspark.
+This package provides interfaces that abstract away concrete Git repository storage locations from the [Commitspark GraphQL API](https://github.com/commitspark/graphql-api) implementation.
+Implement these interfaces to support a custom Git repository storage that is not already covered by one of the adapters provided by Commitspark.

 # License